ADSCIAN/ssalib/README.md

 Check the docstring documentation of `vassal` for further details.

-You may also further learn about SSA using `vassal` by exploring the jupyter notebooks in the notebooks folder.
+You may also learn about SSA using `vassal` by exploring the jupyter notebooks in the notebooks folder.

 ## References